CURRENT AND FUTURE PLANS. STOP PRESS – SAVE THE DATE FOR SiP 2015!!

 There will not be a Science in Public conference during the summer of 2014.
-Instead we are organising a one day workshop on ‘Environments in Public‘ to be held at the University of East Anglia this November.
+Instead we are organising a one day workshop on ‘Environments in Public‘ to be held on November 3rd 2014 at the University of East Anglia.

 - We are very happy to announce that in the 2015 Science in Public conference will be held alongside the PCST Network’s next Postgraduate Summer School, and will be hosted by UWE’s Science Communication Unit!

 - In 2016 the conference will be travelling onwards to be hosted by the University of Kent’s Centre for the History of the Sciences.

 What is the SiP Research Network?